tsunamifear/ZalexCustomerInvoicingSolution/README.md

 Run the project:
 1) If you have java on your computer, you can open cmd and use the below command to run it: java -jar executable.jar
-2) Import the project in an IDE
+2) Import the project in an IDE and run